-Sheridan River Front Park – DTU has pledged $10,000 in support of a follow-on project downstream from the Carson project.
+Sheridan River Front Park – DTU has released $10,000 in support of a follow-on project downstream from the Carson project.
 Engineering and studies started in the fall of 2014.

 Calls & Release Coalition – DTU has pledged $6,000 to work with Greenway Foundation in setting up a coalition of municipal, state and government agencies, water rights holders, and other major water shareholders to coordinate releases for the delivery of water to ensure optimal aquatic habit flows in the Denver South Platte.

 The Greenway Foundation and Denver Trout Unlimited Receive $50,000 Grant from Wells Fargo-NFWF to Support their Sustainable South Platte River – 6/9/2015